Floorp-Projects/Floorp/xpcom/docs/writing-xpcom-interface.rst

       // This second macro includes the declarations for the attributes.
 There is
       // no need to duplicate these declarations.
       //
-      // In our case it includes a declaration for the isAlive attribue:
+      // In our case it includes a declaration for the isAlive attribute:
       //   GetIsAlive(bool *aIsAlive)
       NS_DECL_NSICOMPONENTNAME